Text-to-3D Generation using Jensen-Shannon Score Distillation: Abstract

 \section{Abstract}

 Score distillation sampling is an effective technique to generate 3D models from text prompts, utilizing pre-trained large-scale text-to-image diffusion models as guidance.
-However, the produced 3D assets tend to be over-saturating, over-smoothing, with limited diversity.
-These issues are results from a reverse Kullback–Leibler (KL) divergence objective, which makes the optimization unstable and results in mode-seeking behavior.
+However, the produced 3D assets tend to be oversaturated, over-smoothed, and have limited diversity.
+These issues are a result of a reverse Kullback–Leibler (KL) divergence objective, which makes the optimization unstable and results in mode-seeking behavior.
 In this paper, we derive a bounded score distillation objective based on Jensen-Shannon divergence (JSD), which stabilizes the optimization process and produces high-quality 3D generation.
-JSD can match well generated and target distribution, therefore mitigating mode seeking.
-We provide a practical implementation of JSD by utilizing the theory of generative adversarial networks to define an approximate objective function for the generator, assuming the discriminator is well trained.
-By assuming the discriminator following a log-odds classifier, we propose a minority sampling algorithm to estimate the gradients of our proposed objective, providing a practical implementation for JSD.
+JSD can match the generated and target distributions well, therefore mitigating mode seeking.
+We provide a practical implementation of JSD by utilizing the theory of generative adversarial networks to define an approximate objective function for the generator, assuming the discriminator is well-trained.
+By assuming the discriminator follows a log-odds classifier, we propose a minority sampling algorithm to estimate the gradients of our proposed objective, providing a practical implementation for JSD.
 We conduct both theoretical and empirical studies to validate our method.
 Experimental results on T3Bench demonstrate that our method can produce high-quality and diversified 3D assets.
 The code is available at {\url{https://github.com/KhoiDOO/jsddreamer}}.